 - Fried Foods: High in unhealthy fats and often accompanied by refined carbohydrates, fried foods can contribute to inflammation and cortisol spikes.

 - High-Sodium Foods: Excessive sodiumSodium is a soft, silvery-white metal that you might not think of when it comes to your health.
 But don’t let its straightforward appearance mislead you!
-Sodium is a crucial mineral that acts like a tiny conductor in your body,… Read More intake can raise blood pressure and trigger cortisol release.
+Sodium is a crucial mineral that acts like a tiny conductor in your body, helping maintain a delicate balance for many functions, including metabolism….
+Read More intake can raise blood pressure and trigger cortisol release.

 - Trans Fats: Found in some processed foods, trans fats promote inflammation and can disrupt hormonal balance, including cortisol levels.